andrewdyer/vite-react-app-template/CONTRIBUTING.md

 3. Start the development server using `yarn start` to begin working on the project.
 4. Start Storybook using `yarn start:storybook` to develop and test UI components in isolation.
 5. Run tests with `yarn test` to verify that the environment is working correctly.

+## Upgrading Dependencies

+Keeping dependencies up-to-date is crucial for maintaining the security and performance of the project.
+Follow these steps to upgrade dependencies:

+1. Check for outdated dependencies with `yarn outdated`.
+2. Update dependencies using all with `yarn upgrade` or update a specific package with `yarn add <package-name>@latest`.
+3. Ensure everything works after the upgrade by running the tests with `yarn test`.
+4. Make sure the `yarn.lock` file is updated with the latest dependency versions by running `yarn install`.
+5. Commit the changes to the repository with a clear commit message.
+6. Push the changes to your branch and create a pull request for review.

 ## Coding Standards